osohq/oso/docs/content/any/guides/data_filtering/_index.md

 {{% /ifLang %}}

 For each class, we need to define a fetching function.
 This is a function that takes a list of constraints and returns all the instances that match them.
-In some cases you might be filtering an in memory array, in other cases you might be constructing a request to an external service to fetch data.
-In this case we are turning the constraints into a database query.
+In some cases you might be filtering an in-memory array; in other cases, you might be constructing a request to an external service to fetch data.
+In this case, we are turning the constraints into a database query.

 {{% callout "Handling Constraints" "orange" %}}